adelinewang679/CMCV_FA18/documents/design-journey.md

     - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
       - User said they liked the form.
     - **Your reflections about the user’s performance to the task**
-      - User filled out form efficienctly
+      - User filled out form efficiently
     - **Re-design choices**
       - Indicate which fields are required.
 Put asterisks next to the label.
     - **Memo** (Justify your decisions; additional notes.)